vveliev/fluentbit-formula/README.rst

 fluentbit-formula
 ================

-A SaltStack formula that for installing and configuring fluent-bit and td-agent-bit.
+A SaltStack formula that for installing and configuring fluent-bit (td-agent-bit)

 .. note::